 This section includes ingredient notes and substitution options.
 Get all measurements, ingredients, and instructions in the printable recipe card at the end of this post.

 - Boneless Pork Roast — I used a pork shoulder roast, but any boneless pork roast of the same approximate size will work for this recipe.

 - Pepperoncinis (With Juice) — Pepperoncinis look similar to pickled banana peppers, but they’re slightly different.
 Banana peppers are not hot, while pepperoncinis do have a little bit of heat to them.

-- Ranch Seasoning — I like Hidden Valley Ranch dressing mix, but the store brand works well, too.
+- Ranch Seasoning — I like Hidden Valley Ranch dressing mix, but the store brand or a homemade version works well, too.
 This will add zesty zip and tang to the meat.